adewale-adepoju/agile-final-project/.github/ISSUE_TEMPLATE/user-story.md

 ---

+---
+name: Need the ability to create a product in the catalog.
+about: To track progess of issues during sprint
+title: 'create a product in the catalog'
+labels: 'Backlog'
+assignees: 'walebase@yahoo.com'

+---
 Need the ability to create a product in the catalog.

 Need the ability to retrieve a product from the catalog.